Get answers to top questions about copyright issues.

 Vimeo : email@example.com

 Disclaimer: The information presented here is not legal advice.
-We provide it for informational purposes.
-If you need legal advice, you should contact an attorney.
+We give it for informational purposes.
+If you need legal advice, you should get in touch with an attorney.